 Click here to access the online calculator by Health Canada.

 If you are wondering what’s the penalty for growing more than 4 plants in a residence, the outcome looks very stark.
 The worst possible action is being charged with a serious indictable offence wherein you could be imprisoned for 14 years.
 If lucky, you could get away with fines and tickets.
 Illicit cannabis will be confiscated by the authorities.

 Can Health Canada reject your application for a growing license?

 If the medical documentation was not provided by the right authority, Health Canada will not register you for the license.
-The registration of license is equivalent to approval.
-It is recommended to acquire the documentation and authorization from a medical doctor than a nurse practitioner to meet the guidelines.
+The registration of a license is equivalent to approval.
+It is recommended to acquire the documentation and authorization from a medical doctor or a nurse practitioner to meet the guidelines.

 Apollo Cannabis Clinic can help you find the right doctor to get the authorization to meet your medical needs.

 Since medical cannabis is not like your regular painkiller, the patient needs to qualify to use the drug.
 The following are some of the ailments which are eligible for potential medical cannabis treatment.

 - Anxiety and Depression